microsoft/vscode-docs/docs/languages/overview.md

 # Languages

 ## What Languages are Supported
-In Visual Studio Code we have support for many languages.
+In Visual Studio Code we have support for many languages out of the box.
 The richness of support varies across the different languages.

+>**Tip:** You can also add support for your favorite language through TextMate colorizers.
+See [Colorizers](/docs/customization/colorizer.md) to learn how to integrate TextMate .tmLanguage syntax files into VS Code.

 ![Languages](images/languages/languagecoverage.png)